 Providing the very best safety equipment and support around you is one thing.
 Ensuring that you know what it is, how it works and what to do when you need it, is another thing entirely.
 By the time you have finished your training with us, you will gain new skills in how to use a vast array of equipment, a large part of this will be linked to maximizing your safety.
 We will never leave you on your journey but you are capable of more than you think.

-Our boats and operation are approved by the Maritime and Coastguard Agency, who are the regulator for all British registered companies with British registered vessels, who wish to operate commercially anywhere in the world.
+Our boats and operation are approved by the Maritime and Coastguard Agency, who are the regulator for all British registered commercial vessels, operating anywhere in the world.
 This approval is your peace of mind that the company you are trusting you life with is operating as it should.
 Gaining support from the MCA is no easy task, with their standards for safety being unyieldingly high.

 Our training is all about safety.
 Yes, you need to learn how to row, manoeuvre and live aboard an ocean rowing boat, but it is all about doing this as safely as possible.
 You will find that during your training you will do lots of drills to simulate scenarios that could happen during one of the challenges (or the training).
 While we do everything we can to minimise the chances of injury or harm to all crews, we have no control over the elements, so it all comes down to your preparation.